-The Financial Statements comprise the financial statements of Iconic Property Developers Private Limited and its subsidiaries (collectively "the Company") as at and for the period ended 31" March 2022.
+The Summary Statements comprise the financial statements of Iconic Estate Developers Private Limited as at and for the year ended 31st March 2023.

-The Financial Statements are approved by the Company's Board of Directors at its meeting held on $30^{\rm m}$ May 2022.
+These Restated Financial Statements are approved by the Company's Board of Directors at its meeting held on 11th July 2023.

-2. Basis of preparation of Financial Statements
+2. Basis of preparation of Restated Summary Statements